jpkintu/Navigating_Uganda_s_Interbank_Currents/README.md

 **General Downward Trend:** Following the 2012 peak, we see a general downward trend in all three rates.
 This decline indicates a gradual easing of monetary policy over the years, potentially aimed at stimulating economic growth by reducing borrowing costs.

-.
-Convergence of Rates: As we move towards more recent years, we notice a convergence of the three rates.
-This narrowing spread between overnight and seven-day rates could indicate increased stability and predictability in the short-term money market.
+**Convergence of Rates:** As we move towards more recent years, we notice a convergence of the three rates.
+This narrowing spread between overnight and seven-day rates indicates increased stability and predictability in the short-term money market.
-.
-Recent Uptick: Towards the end of the observed period (2023-2024), we see a slight upturn in rates.
+**Recent Uptick: Towards the end of the observed period, focusing on 12 months (July 2023-June 2024), we see a slight upturn in rates.
 This recent increase might signal a shift in monetary policy stance, possibly in response to changing economic conditions or inflationary concerns.

-.
-Volatility: The graph reveals periods of significant volatility, particularly in the earlier years.
+**Volatility:** The graph reveals periods of significant volatility, particularly in the earlier years.
 This volatility gradually decreases over time, suggesting an increasing maturity and stability in Uganda's financial markets.

 #### Implications:
 .
 Monetary Policy Evolution: The overall downward trend in rates from 2012 to 2024 reflects a generally accommodative monetary policy stance.
 This approach likely aimed to support economic growth by keeping borrowing costs low.